-- Wells in the bedrock aquifer are allowed. - The alluvial aquifer includes all sediments overlaying the contact with the Precambrian bedrock that underlies the area. - All new monitoring wells and wells required for remedial action within the controlled groundwater area must be installed in accordance with the appropriate well construction standards as described in Administrative Rules of Montana Title 36 Chapter 21. - When groundwater within the controlled area has been restored to acceptable conditions procedures may be initiated to revoke or modify the controlled groundwater designation.
+- No new groundwater appropriations or changes to existing groundwater appropriations are allowed within the boundaries of the CGWA. - All new monitoring wells and wells required for remedial action within the controlled groundwater area must be installed in accordance with the appropriate well construction standards as described in Administrative Rules of Montana Title 36 Chapter 21. - When groundwater within the controlled area has been restored to acceptable conditions, procedures may be initiated to revoke or modify the controlled groundwater designation.